 If you’re copying and pasting text from other applications, be sure to post to match the existing format.
 It seems to be reading the HTML from wherever you’re picking it up, and that mucks up the format shockingly.

-Just like with “normal” websites, the word content on this site should be unique.
-This is a real website and it’s out there competing with all the other websites in the wild.
+Just like with "normal" websites, the word content on this site should be unique.
+This is a real website, meaning it's out there competing with all the other websites in the wild.

 If you're using an email service such as Mailchimp, you can use the text link in MC's signup form.
 Some of these services also give QR codes for links to the form which you could add as an image.

-Add a brief summary of your business attributes that would be of interest to your site visitors.
+Add a brief summary of your business attributes that may be of interest to your site visitors.

 Add your happy hours or other special offers.

-Adding links to other websites / listings – this works like any other website.
-You don’t need to write out the full URL (eg “http://www.domain.com/page/”) just put it in in ordinary text and use the link icon to add the link.
+Adding links to other websites / listings - this works like any other website.
+You don’t need to write out the full URL (eg “http://www.domain.com/page/”).
+Simply add it in ordinary text and use the link icon to add the link.